POETRY SESSION (DAY ONE - JUNE 1ST)

-This workshop will take place William & Mary's Miller Hall located at 101 Ukrop Way, Williamsburg, VA 23185 on Saturday, June 1st and Sunday, June 2nd from 10 AM - 4 PM.
-Please note that we may split this workshop into two, one-day sessions to accommodate participant demand.
-As such, we ask that you indicate your preferred session when applying below.
+When & Where: This workshop will take place William & Mary's Miller Hall located at 101 Ukrop Way, Williamsburg, VA 23185 on Saturday, June 1st and Sunday, June 2nd from 10 AM - 4 PM.
+Please note that we may split this workshop into two one-day sessions to accommodate participant demand.
+Should this occur, you can indicate your preferred session when applying below.

-Joseph Bathanti is an ASAP Artist Council member, former Poet Laureate of North Carolina (2012-14) and recipient of the 2016 North Carolina Award for Literature.
+About the Instructor: Joseph Bathanti is former Poet Laureate of North Carolina (2012-14) and recipient of the 2016 North Carolina Award for Literature.
 He is the author of ten books of poetry, and his novel, East Liberty, won the 2001 Carolina Novel Award.
 Bathanti is Professor of Creative Writing at Appalachian State University in Boone, NC, and the University’s Watauga Residential College Writer-in-Residence.
 He served as the 2016 Charles George VA Medical Center Writer-in-Residence in Asheville, NC.
-Learn more about Joseph by viewing his bio here.